Isotopejs/isotope/docs/reactivity.md

 **Arguments**:

 - `node: IsotopeNode` - Node to be linked.
-- `position?: number` - Position to place the linked Node at in the linked nodes array.
+- `position?: number` - Position to place the linked node at in the linked nodes array.
 It's used internally for e.g. [list rendering](./list-rendering.md)

 **Returns**: